yunyit/yunyit.githuub.io/content/English/blog/tech/log.md

 ### Pending new features

-1. Movie info cards；
+1. Douban/IMDB APIs;
-2. Tool box index；
+2. Toolbox index；
 3. Archives；
 4. Website traffics；

 ---

-### Please note
+### Disclaimers
-All technical content on this site is personal opinion and is not guaranteed to be correct.
-With the change of time part of the technical content may also be invalid, please beware.

-In addition, if not specifically marked, this site uses pictures from the Internet; for any infringement please contact me to delete.
+The content presented on this blog site is for informational purposes only.
+By using this site including information presented on this site, you agree that the author shall not be liable and/or held responsible/accountable for any damages resulting from the presentation, use, or misuse of the information contained on any site pages.